 - Certified Web Consultant

-In November 2000, the WebProfessionals.org organization partnered with two of the leading community college conferences, the League of Innovation and the Community College Foundation.
+In November 2000, the World Organization of Webmasters partnered with two of the leading community college conferences, the League of Innovation and the Community College Foundation.
 Together, the League’s Conference on Information Technology and the Community College Foundation Tech Ed event attracts thousands of the “who-who” within the community college including, faculty, staff, and key administration decision makers that are in the market for IT solutions and partners.

-In December 2000, WebProfessionals.org announced a partnership with the Government Technology Conference, (GTC) one of the largest inter-governmental events in the country.
-Held annually in Sacramento (CA), Albany (NY), Austin (TX), and Raleigh (NC), GTC draws more than 35,000 attendees from state and local governments nationwide.
+In December 2000, the World Organization of Webmasters announced a partnership with the Government Technology Conference, (GTC) one of the largest inter-governmental events in the country.
+Held annually in Sacramento (CA), Albany (NY), Austin (TX), and Raleigh (NC), GTC drew more than 35,000 attendees from state and local governments nationwide.

 Top programmers from Collaxa, Microsoft, Oracle, Universal Data Interface Corporation and webMethods joinw WOW live on the show floor at Comdex Las Vegas to compete for top prizes.
 Microsoft edged out rival teams to claim the grand prize. webMethods finished with a close second and Collaxa rounded out the top three in the overall competition. webMethods walked away with first place in the individual category of System Performance.

-Every other year, WebProfessionals.org designs and distributes an electronic survey to its own members and of those surveyed, Eighty percent of the respondents noted that professional certification added value and 91% reported interest in upgrading skills to achieve certification.
+Every other year, the World Organization of Webmasters designs and distributes an electronic survey to its own members and of those surveyed, Eighty percent of the respondents noted that professional certification added value and 91% reported interest in upgrading skills to achieve certification.

 WOW and its partners continue to create affordable, high-quality, affordable and licensable content for programs associated with the development and management of the Internet and Intranets.
 WOW’s certified programs are now available through numerous educational institutions and international training companies.
 WOW continues to work closely with its partners to ensure WOW curricula not only meet the needs of web professionals, but that test bank items are reliable for assessing skills for certification.
 In fact, the WOW Certified Web Professional Program is the only Web professional program recognized by Cisco Systems and other notable industry partners, education, and government as the standard for educating web professionals in a global marketplace.
 Cisco Academies currently provide training to 1,000 centers throughout the U.S. mapping to WOW’s certification programs.

-In January 2003, WebProfessionals.org introduced its first security-oriented course: “Cyber Security Fundamentals: Underground Hacker Secrets Exposed,” focusing members and students on one of the most important topics in our tech-savvy, post 9/11 world.
+In January 2003, the World Organization of Webmasters introduced its first security-oriented course: “Cyber Security Fundamentals: Underground Hacker Secrets Exposed,” focusing members and students on one of the most important topics in our tech-savvy, post 9/11 world.
 Students gain understanding of basic protection of information against unauthorized disclosures, transfer, modification, or destruction; how publicly available free tools are used by today’s most notorious hackers; and strategies for defending IT systems against them.

-Later in 2003, WebProfessionals.org and the Cisco Networking Academy Program announced the first national skills-based web design contest.
+Later in 2003, the World Organization of Webmasters and the Cisco Networking Academy Program announced the first national skills-based web design contest.
 WOW has offered several contests and design challenges since, including “iron chef” events in which teams compete against each other, as well as the clock, and will stage others in the future.
 In his announcement of the winners, Cullifer pointed out that such contests serve to highlight not only the technical skills necessary to win, but also business and collaborative team building skills, “the qualities companies look for when hiring today’s web designers.”

-The goals of the contest included: inspiring and furthering student participation in Web professional careers; developing a better understanding of the profession among educators, students and parents; collaborating between industry and education; and recognizing outstanding students for excellence and professionalism in the field of Web design and Webmastering.
+The goals of the contest included: inspiring and furthering student participation in Web professional careers; developing a better understanding of the profession among educators, students and parents; collaborating between industry and education; and recognizing outstanding students for excellence and professionalism in the fields of Web design and development.

-In 2006 WebProfessionals.org announces “Web Professionals Day” celebrating a day in the life of Webmasters in collaboration with GoDaddy.
+In 2006 the World Organization of Webmasters announces “Web Professionals Day” celebrating a day in the life of Webmasters in collaboration with GoDaddy.

-In 2008 WOW introduced the Web Professional Minute (later changed to the Web Professional Minute) for the purpose of providing WOW members with daily podcast, web pro news and interviews of leading Web professionals in industry education and government.
+In 2008 WOW introduced the Web Professional Minute for the purpose of providing WOW members with daily podcast, web pro news and interviews of leading Web professionals in industry education and government.

 Also in 2008 WOW in colaboration with the Adobe Corporation announce the Web Pro Challenge to benefit internationally recognized non profit organizations by offering a complete Web redesign.